-Coffee-drinking customers sitting in a semi-dark atmosphere were presented with a startling array of some beautiful, some wild, and some way-out shapes and designs straight from the recesses of the inner mind or

-"year 2001" comic books.
+Coffee-drinking customers sitting in a semi-dark atmosphere were presented with a startling array of some beautiful, some wild, and some way-out shapes and designs straight from the recesses of the inner mind or "year 2001" comic books.
 Beauty and the beast theme was exemplified by pretty girls constrasted by monster costumes.
-Throughout the evening, art students circulated among the tables to the accompaniment of jazz rock The brightly-colored costumes were fashioned from paper mache, fabric, fur, metal, plastic and fiberglass.
+Throughout the evening, art students circulated among the tables to the accompaniment of jazz rock records.
+The brightly-colored costumes were fashioned from paper mache, fabric, fur, metal, plastic and fiberglass.
 Some sprouted horns, others had beaks, high-domed heads and assorted appendages of claws and fins.
 Others fluoresced and flashed intermittent lighting.
-As the evening progressed.

-some of the more uninhibited coffee house customers joined in the happening by getting into costumes of their choice and strolling among the crowd.
+As the evening progressed. some of the more uninhibited coffee house customers joined in the happening by getting into costumes of their choice and strolling among the crowd.
 A mind-expanding psychedelic light show topped the evening off to make a good ending.

-costume of Joe Bitzan's at the free-wheeling interpretive Art Happening.

-Photos by Holen Montin THE AMERICAN INDIAN was given an unusual depiction in this

-MONSTROUS was an understatement for the costume designed and worn by Larry Corpuz at the recent Art Happening at the Hungry Mind.
+costume of Joe Bitzan's at the free-wheeling interpretive Art Happening at the Hungry Mind.
+Happening.
+Photos by Helen Martin THE AMERICAN INDIAN was given an unusual depiction in this MONSTROUS was an understatement for the costume designed and worn by Larry Corpuz at the recent Art